JohriLab/Bvalcalc/data/README.md

 # Sample Data for Bvalcalc

-This directory contains sample data files for testing and learning with Bvalcalc.
+This directory contains sample data files from the literature that are compatible with Bvalcalc.

 ## Available Files